davidsbond/forcelog/README.md

 # ForceLog

-ForceLog is a structured logger for Salesforce Apex that is extendable to suit various log formats and providers.
+ForceLog is a structured logger for Salesforce Apex that is extensible to suit various log formats and providers.

 ## Example